tekknolagi/tekknolagi.github.com/_posts/2018-01-12-im-confused.md

 different background, a different history, and a different brain.

 Second, I want to address the notion that everyone knows more than you.
-Other people be better than you at something.
+Other people will be better than you at something.
 You will be better than other people at something else.
 This is normal.
 This is expected.
 We all go to school to learn and become better.
 Learning to become okay with this feels like a superpower.
 I am still working at it.

 Third, I want to tell my story.